jrroosevelt/VS2PCG/Card clarifications G-L.md

 * Your main characters ust be face up to pay for them.
 * Your main characters can use a "Wild" Special Location from their team to pay for them.
 * These cards are neutral, so just like any other neutral cards, they can be in Loyalty decks.
-* The Special Locations don't count as location swith a specific power symbol (for powers like Black Widow Main Character's Level Up power **Red in Her Ledger** or ZZutak's **Paint to Life**).
+* The Special Locations don't count as locations with a specific power symbol (for powers like Black Widow Main Character's Level Up power **Red in Her Ledger** or ZZutak's **Paint to Life**).

 ^(Source: Rule insert)